Zali Steggall: Third term

 In 2025, Steggall won a third term, increasing her majority in her seat.

+On 25 June 2026, Steggall announced she was forming the Community Strong Australia party with fellow teal MP Allegra Spender.

 Personal life

 Steggall was married to Olympic rower David Cameron from 1999 until their separation in 2006.
 They have two children from their marriage.
 Steggall met marketing executive Tim Irving in 2007, they became engaged in June 2008 and married later that year.

 Honours

 Steggall received an Australian Sports Medal in 2000, and a Medal of the Order of Australia in 2007.
 She was inducted into the Australian Institute of Sport 'Best of the Best' in 2001 and the Sport Australia Hall of Fame in 2004.

 A blue trail called "Zali's" in Blue Cow, Perisher is named after Steggall.